-In April 2020 the RACP, in partnership with The Australian Digital Health Agency, hosted a webinar to provide members with up to date and best practise information on Telehealth and Electronic Prescribing.
+In April 2020, the RACP, in partnership with The Australian Digital Health Agency, hosted a webinar to provide members with up-to-date and best practise information on "Telehealth and Electronic Prescribing".

-The rapid expansion of telehealth has been extremely important in enabling the continuation of many health services during the COVID-19 pandemic.
-The RACP undertook a survey of members on the roll out of telehealth services and responses showed that telehealth has the potential to permanently improve accessibility and equity in accessing health services, if maintained.
+The rapid expansion of telehealth was extremely important in enabling the continuation of many healthcare services during the COVID-19 pandemic.
+The RACP undertook a survey of members on the roll out of telehealth services and responses showed that telehealth had the potential to permanently improve accessibility and equity in accessing healthcare services, if maintained.